hAxiiT/NitroXPlus/README.md

-## A BD plugin for high quality screen-sharing & using Server Emotes without Nitro
+## A BD plugin
+## For high quality screen-sharing & using Server Emotes without Nitro